Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Oh, I dunno…" Daar’s grip tightened fiercely, while he snuffled in Gee-yo-tun’s headfur affectionately.
 "Size got me pretty far!
 Keep needlin’ me an’ I’ll show ‘ya jus’ what us *big* boys can do…"

 *That* gentled him right up, but only for a moment.
 "Noooo!"
-More dizzy chittering, as if he wanted to say something clever...but the Smoke would have its way with everyone.
+More dizzy chittering, as if he wanted to say something clever... but the Smoke would have its way with everyone.

 Not Daar though.
 Not just yet.

 "When charm din’t work, he tried showin’ off!
 Now, Keeda was an *impressive* tail.
-Big an’ sleek, strong an’ athletic, handsome, quick...not as sassy as my cuddle-buddy, here…"
+Big an’ sleek, strong an’ athletic, handsome, quick... not as sassy as my cuddle-buddy, here…"

-Trills all around, but definitely...sleepier.
+Trills all around, but definitely... sleepier.
 Everyone was relaxed, comfortable, pulling pelts over and finding warm friends to snuggle up to.

-"But no matter how fast he ran, how many bigger, browner boys he wrassled down an’ defeated, no matter what he did...she turned up her nose at her."
+"But no matter how fast he ran, how many bigger, browner boys he wrassled down an’ defeated, no matter what he did... she turned up her nose at her."

 A hoot from the back of the room: Berg Given-Man.
 "What’s not to want!
 This Keeda, big handsome man?"